 Why you need good lighting

 Lighting is an essential element of video production.
-To show some kind of image you will need light and generally, you’re better off with more light than less light.
+To show an image you will need light and generally, you’re better off with more light than less light.

 As an example of that try taking two outdoor selfies on your smartphone.
 One when it’s bright outdoors and one at dusk.

-In the image when it’s sunny the colors will be vibrant, and if you zoom in a little you’ll see a good amount of detail.
+In the sunny day image, you’ll see that the colors look more vibrant, and if you zoom in a little, you’ll see a good amount of detail.

-But in the image from dusk, you’ll notice a few differences.
+But in the image taken at dusk, you’ll notice a few differences.

 The colors will look less vibrant, even a little muddy.
 When you zoom in a lot of the detail will be lost because the image looks grainy due to video noise.